 Cinematography felt normal without suffering technical difficulties.

 Primary Themes listed for the movie are, Deception, Discrimination, Peer Pressure, Identity, Gender, Abuse & Love.
-Each mature theme is carefully used to make us care about how much Brandon is going through.
+Each mature theme is handled carefully as they are used to make us care about how much Brandon is going through a difficult social dilemma.
 Most notably, lying towards his/her peers in order to fit in as a man.

 The movie ends with a “Where Are They Now” scenario.